conda-forge/folly-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `folly` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `folly, folly-static` can be installed with `conda`:

 ```
-conda install folly
+conda install folly folly-static
 ```

 or with `mamba`:

 ```
-mamba install folly
+mamba install folly folly-static
 ```

 It is possible to list all of the versions of `folly` available on your platform with `conda`: